Tirthraj-Raval/Brawler-Fighters/README.md

 ```

 ### Contribution Info
 I am planning to add levels to this game so if some one can help me get good sprite sheets then it would be of great help.
+The sprite sheet for a new character rath is included in the images folder.
+Take a look at it and see if we can include the levels in game by using our new character rath of ben 10.